-Georgia rental cabins offer all the comforts of home and then some.
-But your cabin is surrounded by the beauty of the North Georgia landscape where there is so much to see and do that you won't want to spend all your time indoors.
+Georgia cabin rentals offer all the comforts of home, but your cabin is also surrounded by the beauty of the North Georgia landscape where there is so much to see and do that you won't want to spend all your time indoors.
 Amicalola Falls State Park is nearby to offer majestic views of the highest waterfall in the state as well as a variety of activities for the outdoor enthusiast.

-Couples will bond as they visit Habersham Winery, try a day spa, or go antiquing.
+Couples will bond as they visit Habersham Winery, try a spa day, or go antiquing.
 And everyone can enjoy some of Helen's most popular attractions like tubing or horseback riding.
 There's no other place in the world quite like Helen, GA.
-When you visit our adjacent-to Amicalola Falls cabins, you'll find that you have more fun than you've ever experienced on another vacation in the past.
+When you visit our adjacent-to Amicalola Falls cabins, you'll find that you will have more fun than you've ever experienced before on any past vacation.

 When you chose to stay in our nearby Amicalola Falls cabins, you will find that your getaway is much more enjoyable.
 Not only will everyone have their own space and privacy, but there will also be common areas where you and your group can enjoy all of the cabin's amenities together.
 Imagine soaking in your own private hot tub, grilling up your catch-of-the-day around your fire pit, playing a round of pool or Foosball in your game room, or watching a movie together as your fireplace crackles in the background.